cszhaoqm/PictureShow/README.md

 Picture slide show writen in Python and OpenCV, it can run on Raspberry PI, to show the pictures and photos on NAS.

-$ opencv install in Ubuntu:
+# Opencv install in Ubuntu
 sudo apt-get install python3-pip pip3 install opencv-python pip3 install opencv-contrib-python